 A Danfoss VLT® AQUA Drive with an VLT® Extended Cascade Controller MCO 101 was selected for efficient control of the pumps.
 An external 24V supply ensures that if the 400V mains fail, control circuits will remain powered-up and Profibus communication is selected to allow the SCADA system to monitor all data within the system.

-The choice of a decentralized system offers numerous advantages.
+The choice of a decentralised system offers numerous advantages.
 It permits certain sub-processes to work independently and only the data necessary for other processes are made available for import and export.

 The entire process can be divided into smaller sub-processes and is made much easier.
 If you also choose an already fully developed system to control all the standard functions available, it saves considerable time on software development, engineering and debugging.